Donald Trump pays $110,000 fine and must submit documents to end contempt - ExBulletin

 Donald Trump pays $110,000 fine and must submit documents to end contempt

-Trump paid the fine on Thursday but must still submit additional documents for the contempt order to be lifted.

-Former President Donald Trump has paid the $110,000 in fines he incurred after being found in contempt of court for delaying in responding to a subpoena issued by the New York Attorney General.
+NEW YORK Former President Donald Trump has paid the $110,000 fine he incurred after being found in contempt of court for his slow response to a subpoena issued by the New York Attorney General.

 Trump paid the fine Thursday but must still submit additional documents in order to have the contempt order lifted, Attorney General Letitia James’ office said Friday.